ondrolexa/pypsbuilder/README.md

     python -m venv .venv
     .venv\Scripts\activate

+or, if you will got error *'python' is not recognized as an internal or external command*, try:

+    py -m venv .venv
+    .venv\Scripts\activate

 > [!NOTE]
 > On Microsoft Windows, it may be required to set the execution policy in PowerShell for the user.
 > You can do this by issuing the following PowerShell command: